Happy-Go-Lucky (2008 film)

+Happy-Go-Lucky is a 2008 British comedy-drama film, written and directed by Mike Leigh.
+It stars Sally Hawkins as a cheerful and optimistic London primary school teacher, with Eddie Marsan and Alexis Zegerman in supporting roles.

+Happy-Go-Lucky premiered on 12 February 2008 at the 58th Berlin International Film Festival, where Hawkins won the Silver Bear for Best Actress.
+Upon its wide release in April, the film went on to gross $18.7 million at the worldwide box office.
+Happy-Go-Lucky was well received by critics, who praised Leigh's direction and screenplay, as well as the performances of Hawkins and Marsan.
+At the 66th Golden Globe Awards, Hawkins won Best Actress in a Motion Picture – Musical or Comedy.
+At the 81st Academy Awards, Leigh was nominated for Best Original Screenplay.

 Plot

 Thirty years old and single, Pauline "Poppy" Cross shares a London flat with her best friend Zoe, a fellow primary school teacher.
-Poppy is free-minded, high-spirited, and kindhearted, and she enjoys going out clubbing with her friends, spending her free time preparing projects for her students, and jumping on a trampoline.
-She gets along well with her coworkers, and takes flamenco dancing lessons with the head teacher at her school.
+Poppy is optimistic, high-spirited and kindhearted, and enjoys going out clubbing with her friends, spending her free time preparing projects for her students, and jumping on a trampoline.
+She gets along well with her co-workers, and takes flamenco dancing lessons with the head teacher at her school.
 When she tries to engage shop employees in conversation, she is undeterred if they ignore her, and she maintains her good mood even when she discovers her bicycle has been stolen—her main concern is not finding the bicycle or getting a new one, but that she did not get a chance to say goodbye to it.

-Deciding to begin driving, Poppy signs up for lessons, and she is paired with a gloomy, intolerant, and cynical instructor, Scott.
+Deciding to begin driving, Poppy signs up for lessons and is paired with a moody, intolerant and cynical instructor, Scott.
 He is emotionally repressed, has anger problems, and becomes extremely agitated when he feels that Poppy is not taking driving seriously enough.
-Scott seems to be angered by Poppy's sunny personality, and he is exceptionally irritated by her choice of footwear (a pair of high-heeled boots), which he feels compromises her ability to drive.
+Scott seems to be angered by Poppy's sunny personality, and is exceptionally irritated by her choice of footwear—a pair of high-heeled boots—which he feels compromises her ability to drive.
 As Poppy gets to know him, it becomes evident that Scott believes in conspiracy theories.
 His beliefs are partly attributable to his racist and misogynistic views, which make it hard for him to get along with others.

 At school, Poppy observes Nick, one of her pupils, bullying his classmates.
-Rather than becoming angry, she worries about him, and, after speaking with the boy, concludes he is probably being abused at home.
-A social worker, Tim, is brought in to handle the case, and eventually Nick reveals that his mother's boyfriend has been beating him.
+Instead of scolding him, she worries about him and, after speaking with the boy, deduces that he is being abused at home.
+A social worker, Tim, is brought in to handle the case, and Nick eventually reveals that his mother's boyfriend has been beating him.